 The loss of native bush around Whangārei Harbour and the prevalence of predators such as stoats and rats has spurred conservation groups to action.
 One project aims to increase the population of New Zealand’s famous flightless bird, the kiwi.
 Tactics include trapping predators, raising the awareness of dog owners, enlisting help from farmers, and tagging and monitoring kiwi that are breeding.

 The refinery, completed in 1964, was dramatically expanded in the early 1980s and in the 2000s.
-It produces petrol, diesel, jet fuel, kerosene, fuel oil, bitumen, sulfur for agricultural fertiliser, and carbon dioxide for carbonated drinks.
-Almost half the fuel output is carried by pipeline to Auckland, the balance being shipped around the country by coastal tanker or taken by road.
+It produced petrol, diesel, jet fuel, kerosene, fuel oil, bitumen, sulfur for agricultural fertiliser, and carbon dioxide for carbonated drinks.
+Almost half the fuel output was carried by pipeline to Auckland, the balance being shipped around the country by coastal tanker or taken by road.
+The refinery closed in 2022 and the facility became a storage depot for imported refined oil.

 Bream Head to Bay of Islands coast